• Home

 Dr. Leonidas Lagrimas, Music Director

-Kelly Jackson is a retired music and theater educator who relocated from the metro Atlanta area to Sylva, NC in 2022.
+Kelly is a retired music and theater educator who relocated from the metro Atlanta area to Sylva, NC in 2022.
 She received her B.M.
 (Music Education) from Furman University, M.M.
 (Choral Conducting) from Eastman School of Music, and Ph.D.
 (Music Education) from Northwestern University.
-For over 30 years, she has been sharing her l
+For over 30 years, she has been sharing her love of t

 Dr. Leonidas Lagrimas, Music Director